JZ-Zhou-UofC/ENSF617-Final-Project/README.md

 It identifies images that likely contain: speed limits, stop signs, traffic lights and crosswalks This helps avoid manually searching thousands of images

+*Figure 1: Representative YOLO predictions on Mapillary images used for OOD test set candidate selection*
 ![ Representative YOLO predictions on Mapillary images used for OOD test set candidate selection](pitcures/yolo_pred.jpg)